Michael D. Pinsky, Esq.

 - RAMZ Realty LLC: successfully confirming a plan over the objection of its largest secured creditor, extending a construction loan to a 20-year term loan on favorable terms.

-- Ralston-Lippincott-Hasbrouck-Ingrassia Funeral Home, Inc., et al.: confirming a negotiated plan to restructure the cross-collateralized debt on four funeral homes.
+- Ralston-Lippincott-Hasbrouck-Ingrassia Funeral Home, Inc., et al.: confirming a negotiated plan to restructure the finances of four affiliated funeral homes.

 - Helen Marie Simonsen, Inc.: confirming a chapter 11 plan to save a horse farm from foreclosure.